TheSilvered/nest/docs/tutorials/using-generate_docs.md

 1. Normalize the name removing any trailing spaces, asterisks or parenthesis
 2. Check if the symbol is ignored, if so no link is found
-2. Check if the symbol appears in a user-defined link (with the `docs:link`), if so return the corresponding link
+2. Check if the symbol appears in a user-defined link (with the `docs:link` directive), if so return the corresponding link
 3. Check if the symbol exists in the documentation, if so return its link
 4. Else no link is found